-Level Typical characteristics of this level Pointers on how to go further up in maturity level 5: 'Self-sustained' The PM processes get continuously refined to predict and facilitate consistent and repeatable delivery People, process and technology facilitators blend together to ensure a 'fail-proof' project delivery Self managed communities of knowledge management flourish, exchanging best practices Communities of practice to enable project performance improvement as a virtuous cycle Focus on sustaining excellence and not slipping back in delivery performance.
-Robust project management culture gets embedded in the organization The focus will be on predictive project delivery, rather than proactive management.
-Slippages are detected early and quickly brought under control through collective team efforts Innovative ideas and feedback loops are encouraged and put in place for continuous improvement
+Communities of practice to enable project performance improvement as a virtuous cycle.
+Focus on sustaining excellence and not slipping back in delivery performance.
+Robust project management culture gets embedded in the organization.
+The focus will be on predictive project delivery, rather than proactive management.
+Slippages are detected early and quickly brought under control through collective team efforts.
+Innovative ideas and feedback loops are encouraged and put in place for continuous improvement.

-Projects exist along-with programs and portfolios in an organizational ecosystem.
+It should be noted that projects exist along-with programs and portfolios in an organizational ecosystem.
 An organization can be assessed for program and portfolio management maturity as well.
-The parameters for such assessments will be quite different as compared to project management.

 For instance benefits and governance become predominant while assessing organisational program management maturity, whereas value and alignment become critical parameters during portfolio management maturity assessment.